-During the financial year ended 30 June 2018 nil options (2017: 2,000,000) were granted to Directors or Key Management Personnel of the Company.
+During the financial year ended 30 June 2019 4,000,000 (2018: nil) were granted to Directors or Key Management Personnel of the Company.

 The fair value of options issued as remuneration is allocated to the relevant vesting period of the options.
 Options are provided at no cost to the recipients.